Longnose gar: Life history

 Longnose gar have a typical lifespan of 15–20 years with a maximum reported age of 39.
 This long lifespan allows the female to sexually mature around 6 years old.
 Males mature sexually as early as 2 years of age.
 Longnose gar are sexually dimorphic; the females are larger than the males in body length, weight, and fin length.
 They generally have a clutch size close to 30,000, depending on the weight-to-length ratio of the females; larger females bear larger clutch sizes.
 They spawn in temperatures close to 20 C in late April to early July.
 Eggs have a toxic, adhesive coating to help them stick to substrates, and they are deposited onto stones in shallow water, rocky shelves, vegetation, or smallmouth bass nests.
-Their hatch time is 7-9 days; young gar stay in vegetation during the first summer of life.
+Their hatch time is 7–9 days; young gar stay in vegetation during the first summer of life.
 Longnose gar reach a typical length of 28–48 in, with a maximum length around 6 ft and 55 lb in weight.

 Management

 Currently, no management of this species is being conducted, nor is it federally listed as endangered, although some states have reported it as threatened (South Dakota, Delaware, and Pennsylvania).
 In the early 1900s, longnose gar were considered as destructive predators.
 Soon after this characterization, gar population reduction methods were established.
 Their declining populations are due to overfishing, habitat loss, dams, road construction, pollution, and other human-caused destruction of the aquatic systems.
-Because of their long lifespans and older sexual maturity age, factors affecting their reproduction is an issue in preserving them.
+Because of their long lifespans and older sexual maturity age, factors affecting their reproduction are an issue in preserving them.
 Overfishing is a large issue for this fish, especially when the fish have not reached sexual maturity due to the female not reaching sexual maturity until about 6 years of age.